- Search The Registry

-In 1982 he moved to New York City with his future wife, Joy Kellman, a white Jewish woman.
+In 1982 he moved to New York City with his future wife, Joy Kellman, a white-Jewish woman.
 They were married five years later, in 1987.
 During this time, Mosley rekindled his love of reading and writing, which came to a height when he read The Color Purple by Alice Walker.
-He stopped working in order to attend the City College of New York and focus on and devote his life to being an author.
+He stopped working in order to attend the City College of New York and devote his life to being an author.
 Mosley has written over 20 books in a variety of genres including non-mystery fiction, afrofuturist science fiction and non-fiction politics, and has been translated into 21 languages.
 Mosley's fame increased in 1992 when then-presidential candidate Bill Clinton, a fan of murder mysteries, named Mosley as one of his favorite authors.
 Two of his books have been made into films or television specials; his first published book, Devil in a Blue Dress, became a 1995 movie starring Denzel Washington.

 Mosley is the winner of numerous awards, including the Anisfield Wolf Award, an honor given to works that increase the appreciation and understanding of race in America.
 He was a finalist for the NAACP Award in Fiction and won the 1996 Black Caucus of the American Library Association's Literary Award for RL's Dream.
 He was an O. Henry Award winner in 1996 (for a Socrates Fortlow story).
 In 2005 the Sundance Institute gave him a "Risktaker Award" for both his creative and activist efforts.
 In 2006 he was the first recipient of the Carl Brandon Society Parallax Award for his young adult novel.

 Mosley holds an honorary doctorate from the City College of New York, is on the Board of Trustees for Goddard College, and has served on the board of directors of the National Book Awards.